Did you know that “soap” is a regulated word by the U.S. Food & Drug Administration (FDA)?

 If you’ve ever picked up a bar labeled “beauty bar,” “moisturizing bar,” or “cleansing bar,” you might assume it’s just another name for soap—but it’s not.
 Many big-name brands use synthetic detergents instead of real soap ingredients, which is why they can’t legally call their products “soap.”
 (Want to know the full story?
 Check out our guide on What is a Beauty Bar?)

-Why Real Soap Matters
+Why Soap Matters (Especially for Sensitive Skin)

 At Friendly Goods Company, our handcrafted goat milk soaps are made using time-honored soap-making techniques.
-Each bar is made on a family farm just 20 minutes from us here on Maryland’s Eastern Shore, using skin-loving oils and real soap ingredients—no synthetic detergents, no gimmicks.
+Each bar is made on a family farm just 20 minutes from us here on Maryland’s Eastern Shore, using skin-loving oils and real ingredients—no synthetic detergents, no gimmicks.